Disability Evaluation Under Social Security

 b.
 At least 60 days apart; and

 c.
-Less than the third percentile on the appropriate weight-for-length table under 105.08B1; or
+Less than the third percentile on the appropriate weight-for-length Table I or II under 105.08B1; or

 2. For children age 2 to attainment of age 18, three BMI-for-age measurements that are: